Zhang Bojun: Biography

 Zhang graduated from the Anhui Province Tongcheng Secondary School and in 1916 completed the test to enter the Wuhan Advanced Normal School (what is now Wuhan University).
 In 1920 he became an English teacher at the Anhui Fourth Normal School (Anhui Xuancheng Middle School today), where he taught for a year.

 In 1922 Zhang traveled to Germany—on the same boat as Zhu De—to study philosophy for the next four years.
 This trip was due to the support of Xu Shiying, a high-ranking Nationalist politician who held Zhang in high regard.
-After arriving in Germany, Zhang joined the Communist Party of China (CPC) after becoming friends with Zhu De (Field Marshal and Supreme Military Commander of the New China), his roommate at the time.
-Zhang left the CPC following the doom of the “August First” military uprising at Nanchang in 1927, and over the years, in collaboration with others, founded the so-called "third parties", known today as the Chinese Democratic Party of Peasants and Workers, and the China Democratic League.
+After arriving in Germany, Zhang joined the Chinese Communist Party (CCP) after becoming friends with Zhu De (Field Marshal and Supreme Military Commander of the New China), his roommate at the time.
+Zhang left the CCP following the doom of the “August First” military uprising at Nanchang in 1927, and over the years, in collaboration with others, founded the so-called "third parties", known today as the Chinese Democratic Party of Peasants and Workers, and the China Democratic League.
 Before his revolutionary career, Zhang was the dean of No.4 Normal School (Xuancheng High School) in his home province of Anhui (where he had taught at the beginning of his career), and later an English professor in Sun Yat-sen University in Guangzhou, Guangdong Province.

-He was appointed Vice-Chairman of the 2nd CPPCC, National Committee of the People’s Republic of China (1954–1959), and minister in charge of transportation.
+He was appointed vice-chairman of the 2nd CPPCC, National Committee of the People’s Republic of China (1954–1959), and minister in charge of transportation.
 Vocal during the Hundred Flowers Campaign, Zhang was removed by Mao Zedong from his minister's position and made a public enemy during the Anti-Rightist Campaign in 1957, being labeled "China’s number one rightist".

 His 10,000-volume family library was destroyed during the Cultural Revolution in the 1960s.
 His daughter Zhang Yihe is a writer whose history books have been censored.
-Even several years after his death, Chinese communists still criticised him and defended the CPC’s actions.
+Even several years after his death, Chinese communists still criticised him and defended the CCP’s actions.